Soil contamination and remediation

 Carbon footprint of Flemish consumption

-The carbon footprint (CF) of a country’s or region’s consumption includes all greenhouse gas emissions that arise worldwide as...
+The carbon footprint of Flemish consumption includes all greenhouse gas emissions generated globally as a result of the consumption...